 How does Devine Care Plus ensure that the personnel they are sending into a client's home can be trusted

-All personnel are interviewed and evaluated for their ability to provide the same quality of services we would want provided to our own family.
+All personnel are interviewed and evaluated for their ability to provide the same quality of services we would want to be provided to our own families.
 That is really the bottom line for personnel selection.
 Of course, every applicant also has reference checks.
-Once an applicant is selected for hire, they receive an orientation and additional investigations are completed, including a state background check.
+Once an applicant is selected for hire for our home care services, they receive an orientation and additional investigations are completed, including a state background check.

 How do we set up services?

 A phone call to the office is all we need to initiate a referral.
 A care coordinator then sets up an appointment with the client and/or family to go to the home or care site to do an assessment.
 This allows the client to meet us, and also allows us to assess the layout of the environment, assure we know how to get there, and evaluate the client’s needs and personality to facilitate selection of the best possible staff member.

 How much notice do you need before a service request?

 We try to meet the needs of our clients at all times, but our staff work as “PRN” (as needed), and so must be reached by phone to accept assignments.
 Most of the time, a day or so is ample notice, and we have often even been able to find someone within an hour or so when the need was an emergency.
 The bottom line is that we are willing to make every effort to care for our client’s individual needs, and we understand these are not always predictable.

 Do you send the same personnel each time, or are there many different people?